Vlad-Cr/WindowsFormsAppFifteen/README.md

 # WindowsFormsAppFifteen
 ## A Game Fifteen and Helper are developed using WinForms and C#

 I have developed a game fifteen with helper that helps the player win the game.
 Helper uses two methods to solve the puzzle and find the path on the graph.
 The first is IDA* which based on iterative deepening depth-first search.
-The second is my own method SEA* (Step evaluation A*), which is based on IDA* but has some modifications.
+The second is my own method SEA* (Step evaluation A*), which based on IDA* but has some modifications.

 The project has three main classes: the class Form1 represents field of game, the class Game contains all the logic of the game, the class Helper contains two methods on the graphs.